github/docs/content/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners.md

 ### Example of a CODEOWNERS file
 ```
 # In this example, any change inside `/apps` directory
-# will require an approval from @doctocat.
+# will require approval from @doctocat.
 /apps/ @doctocat

 # In this example, any change inside `/apps` directory
-# will require an approval from @doctocat or @octocat.
+# will require approval from @doctocat or @octocat.
 /apps/ @doctocat @octocat